Washington Wizards: 2012–13: The arrival of Bradley Beal

-On May 21, 2013, the Wizards jumped up 5 spots in the NBA Draft Lottery to make the number 3 overall selection for the second year in a row.
+On May 21, 2013, the Wizards went up five spots in the NBA draft lottery to make the number three overall selection for the second year in a row.
 They used that pick to draft Consensus All-American Otto Porter of Georgetown University.
 On October 25, 2013, Wizards' center Emeka Okafor and a top-12 protected 2014 first-round pick were traded to the Phoenix Suns for the center Marcin Gortat, Shannon Brown, Malcolm Lee and Kendall Marshall.

 2013–14: Return to playoffs

 On February 3, 2014, the Wizards defeated the Portland Trail Blazers to improve to a 24–23 record.
 The win marked the first time the team had held a winning record since 2009.

 On April 2, 2014, the Wizards defeated the Boston Celtics by a score of 118–92 to clinch the team's first playoff berth since the 2007–08 season.
-On April 29, 2014, the Wizards defeated the Chicago Bulls in game 5 of the Eastern Conference Quarterfinals by a score of 75–69 to win the series 4–1.
+Led by first time All-Star John Wall, on April 29, 2014, the Wizards defeated the Chicago Bulls in game 5 of the Eastern Conference Quarterfinals by a score of 75–69 to win the series 4–1.
 This was the Wizards first series victory since the 2005 NBA playoffs when they defeated the same team in 6 games.
 The Wizards advanced to the Eastern Conference semi-finals against the Indiana Pacers.
 The Wizards won game one 102–96.
 In Game 2, the Wizards lost a 19-point second-half lead, as they dropped the game 88–82.
 After being routed by Indiana in game three 85–63, they also lost game four 95–92.
 They showed grit and determination as they staved off elimination with a 102–79 game five win.
 They were behind most of game 6, but battled back to take the lead late in the game.
 However, Indiana closed out the series with a 93–80 win.
 Trevor Ariza would leave in the off-season.